nasa/ziggy/doc/user-manual/event-handler-examples.md

 <img src="images/event-handler-instances-1.png" style="width:14cm;"/>

-The event handler automatically names the pipeline with the "bare" pipeline name ("sample"), the event handler name ("data-receipt"), and the timestamp of the event that started the processing.
-The Event name column shows the name of the event handler as well ("data-receipt").
-Note that the Event name column is initially hidden as it duplicates the information in the pipeline name.
-If you want to sort the table by the event handler name, use the context menu in the table header to enable to Event name column.
-Then you can click in the header to update the sort.
+There is a hidden Event name column that shows the name of the event handler, which is `data-receipt` in this case; otherwise, only a dash (`-`) is shown.
+To expose this column, use the context menu in the table header to bring up a menu of available columns that can be enabled or disabled.
+Like any column, you can click in the header to sort by the chosen column.
 Meanwhile, the tasks table looks like this:

 <img src="images/event-handler-tasks-1.png" style="width:16cm;"/>